Book Publishing FAQs

 You may look at Pencil (www.thepencilapp.com) for accelerated publishing.
 (Note, ‘Pencil’is a sister entity of Leadstart).

-How do you pitch to a Publisher?
+How do you pitch to a Publisher for publishing a book?

 Through a Literary Agent